Conceited (song)

 "Conceited" is a song by American rapper Flo Milli.
-It was released on June 16, 2022, through RCA Records as the lead single from her debut studio album You Still Here, Ho?
+It was released on June 16, 2022, through '94 Sounds and RCA Records as the fourth single from her debut studio album You Still Here, Ho?
 (2022).

 Background and release

 Flo Milli released her debut mixtape, Ho, Why Is You Here? in 2020.
 Since releasing the project, Flo Milli released numerous singles, including "Roaring 20s" and "PBC".
 She collaborated with American rapper Rico Nasty on the track "Money".
 In April 2022, she remixed Monaleo's song "We Not Humping".
 Alongside the release of "Conceited" on June 16, 2022, Flo Milli announced her album You Still Here, Ho?, set for release through RCA Records.

 Composition and reception

 "Conceited" was produced by Fyre, Trinidad James, and Kosine.
 It is a short, two-minute and 26 second track that contains themes of female empowerment and self-love.
 The beat of the song was described as energetic, and the lyrics were called braggadocious.
 She makes bold claims, raps self-affirming lines, and "bounces off the beat".
 Armon Sadler of Uproxx said that Flo Milli raps "with ferocity" on the track.
 On the hook of "Conceited", Flo Milli raps: "Feeling myself, I'm conceited", which Ryan Leas of Stereogum called a "characteristic snarl".
 She continues rapping after the hook, saying that she has been important since she was a fetus, and that she does not need a man's money.

 Consequence named "Conceited" their favorite rap song of the week, and called the content of the song a "throwback to Flo Milli's earlier days".
 Wisdom Iheanyichukwu of Refinery29 remarked that the song has "memorable bars", and called the song as a whole as "fun and unapologetic".